Marshall County History & Culture

 Crossroads of America

-Marshall County was organized in 1836, and named in honor of Chief Justice John Marshall.
-At the time, the County was already a busy crossroads—it was in the early 1830s that the Michigan Road was built to connect Michigan City along the southern tip of Lake Michigan to Madison on the Ohio River.
-The four other major routes that helped to shape Marshall County, and the country, are the Yellowstone Trail, the Lincoln Highway, U.S. 6 and the Dixie Highway.
+Marshall County was organized in 1836 and named in honor of Chief Justice John Marshall.
+At the time, the county, centrally located in the state, was already a busy crossroads.
+It was in the early 1830s that the Michigan Road was built to connect Michigan City along the southern tip of Lake Michigan to Madison on the Ohio River.
+The four other major routes that shaped Marshall County, and connect many other states in America, are the Yellowstone Trail, the Lincoln Highway, The Grand Army of the Republic Highway and the Dixie Highway.

 In the fall of 1838, the Potawatomi Indians were forcefully removed from north central Indiana to eastern Kansas.
 It was a year of terrible drought and water was scarce.
 What water they found was stagnant and made them sick, a fever believed to be typhoid.
 Of the 859 Potawatomi who started, 41 died along the way and were buried in unmarked graves.
 The start of the Potawatomi Trail of Death is marked by the Chief Menominee statue south of Plymouth.